 I CAn volunteer my time

-This project is being run by volunteers without whom we would not be able to help local families and NHS patients experiencing digital exclusion.
+This project is being run by volunteers without whom we would not be able to help local families experiencing digital exclusion.
 We are looking for IT specialists who can donate their time to repurpose the donated computers, as well as volunteers who can safely transport devices to the computer renovation hub either by car, by bike or by walking (not via public transport).

 If you would like to volunteer, please fill in the Google form below and our team will be in touch.